huss11561/Space-Invaders-CPP/README.md

 ## Acknowledgements

-https://github.com/gzi890 - for helping me with the project
+https://github.com/gzi890 - for co-working with me on this project